natliblux/OpenBNL-MapLibraries/README.md

 * Folium for mapping the gps coordinates
 * Nominatum for retrieving gps coordinates from an address
 ## Usage
-Open the notebook using Jupyter Labs
+The notebook can be run online using [Binder](https://mybinder.org/).